What is the difference between federal and state gun laws? Why do I need to understand both?

 - s/he has been convicted of a felony;

-- s/he has been convicted of any of the following misdemeanors committed on or after October 1, 2013:
+- s/he has been convicted of illegal possession of a controlled substance on or after October 1, 2015;

 - criminally negligent homicide;